The world's most powerful woman is seen very differently in Germany

 Presidential-style campaigning is rare in Germany where politics has traditionally focused on parties rather than personalities.

-“In the eyes of German voters, Merkel represents stability, calm, steadiness and prosperity,” said Thomas Walde, who hosts a weekly politics show on NBC News’s German partner broadcaster ZDF.
+“In the eyes of German voters, Merkel represents stability, calm, steadiness and prosperity,” said Thomas Walde, who hosts a weekly politics show on NBC News’ German partner broadcaster ZDF.

 The German economy is growing, unemployment is low, wages are rising — “people are generally quite happy,” he said.
 “Then Germans look around the world and they see, Brexit, Donald Trump, the refugee crisis ... all these challenges and Merkel is seen as a steady hand.”